 “John Lindsay, 19th Earl of Crawford and 3rd Earl of Lindsay (died December 1713) was a Scottish peer and politician.
 He was born before 1672, the eldest son of William Lindsay, 18th Earl of Crawford, and succeeded to the earldoms in 1698 on the death of his father.
 His mother was Lady Mary Johnstone.
 On 6 March 1698 he succeeded to the title of 12th Lord Lindsay of Byres.
 He married Emilia Stuart daughter of James Stuart, Lord Doune around 1700.
 Trained as a lawyer, in 1702 he rose to the position of Privy Counsellor for Scotland.
 He was Colonel of the “Troop of Horse in the Grenadier Guards from 1704 to 1714.
 Following the Treaty of Union in May 1707, he was elected as one of the first representative peers for Scotland (to serve in the new United Kingdom), and served until September 1710.
 He died in London on 4 January 1714.
 He is buried in the family vault of Ceres, Fife churchyard in central Fife.
 He was succeeded by his oldest surviving son, John Lindsay, his first-born son, William, having died.
 John Lindsay, the 20th Earl of Crawford married Lady Jean Murray, daughter of Sir James Murray, 2nd Duke of Atholl in 1747 who died only nine months after their marriage.
 John Lindsay, died in 1749 from a leg wound received at the Battle of Krotzka in 1739 and they had no issue.
 He was the last member of the Lindsay family to be buried in the mausoleum in the cemetery at Ceres, Fife, Scotland.”

-I have found ancestry.com to be a wonderful resource, it has good records and it has a great place to create and store the family tree which can then be uploaded as a gedcom file or descendant file and then downloaded to a laptop or printed out as a hardcopy.
-On the downside, many trees are incorrect and are copies from one to another without anyone checking the facts.
+I have found ancestry.com to be a wonderful resource, it has good records and it has a great place to create and store the family tree, which can then be uploaded as a gedcom file or descendant file and then downloaded to a laptop or printed out as a hardcopy.
+It also has a messaging facility for family members to contact each other and this is the way that Maggie Fenton and I met.
+Everyone who has ever messaged me on ancestry.com has been so polite and helpful, it has been a wonderful experience and quite an uplifting change from other people’s online experiences on other websites.
+On the downside, many trees are incorrect and are copied from one to another without each tree owner checking their facts.
 Some of these trees will never be corrected because the creator may only have taken out a month’s subscription or even taken up the free subscription offer, created their tree and then disappeared.
 These trees remain and will always be misleading, which is a great shame.
-Other people collect records without carefully checking they are correct for their family and many of these trees are a mess.
+Other people collect records without carefully checking that they are correct for their family and many of these trees are a mess as a result.
 However, I must defend many other ancestry.com trees which are wonderful family history resources and are genealogically correct.
-They contain many records and uploaded original documents which help other family members to connect with other “cousins” from previous long lost generations.
+They contain many records and uploaded original documents and photographs which help other family members to connect with other “cousins” from previous long lost generations.

 I have also used the free online search engine, FamilySearch.org and the subscription online search engine FindMyPast.
-Another amazing online community research area is WikiTrees, which will only allow more expert researchers access to their site, and only this after you have accomplished tests to check your knowledge and have also made several contributions and suggestions which are then deemed by the administrators as acceptable.
-I am also grateful to the help from another website which has a comprehensive Lindsay Clan Gedcom upload which thankfully stopped at John Lindsay and Jennet Morison without trying to incorrectly link our family to the Earls of Crawford:
+Another amazing online community research area is WikiTrees, which will only allow more expert researchers access to their site after you have accomplished tests to check your knowledge and that you have also made several contributions and family connections, which are then deemed by the administrators as acceptable.

 I have no doubt that our Lindsay line is related to the Lindsay Clan, but just where to fit the family in to the actual lineage of the Earls of Crawford will for the present, remain elusive.
-I am sure when I find more records, I will finally be able to find that family branch.
+I am sure when I find more records for the Lindsay family, I will finally be able to connect our family branch.